VenlafaxineReturn to Venlafaxine overview

 - Venlafaxine tablets and long-acting tablets may not be suitable for you if you have problems eating some sugars or dairy (milk-based) foods, as they contain lactose.

 Some venlafaxine tablets contain a colour called sunset yellow (also called E110) that might cause an allergic reaction in some people.
-If you are allergic to aspirin, you are more likely to be allergic to this colour.
-So, talk to your pharmacist or doctor if you are allergic to aspirin or any food additives.
+So, talk to your pharmacist or doctor if you are allergic to any food additives.

 You should take venlafaxine as agreed with your doctor.